 Many of the same-sex marriage laws that are now in effect are a direct result of LGBT equality advocacy efforts across the globe.

 Same-sex marriage victories do not necessarily extend the right to have a family.
-Since same-sex couples, alone, are not biologically capable of producing a child, adoption is often at the center of conversation.
+Since same-sex couples, alone, are not biologically capable of producing a child, adoption is often at the center of the conversation.

 However, a startling number of states around the world make it impossible or very difficult for same-sex couples to adopt.
 In regard to same-sex couples, adoption is generally classified as either (a) joint adoption or (b) second-parent adoption.